btf-org/flank/README.md

 <img/>

-## Build dashboards and internal tools with any scripting language
+## Build dashboards and internal tools

 In the output of your script, you can include: